Chelsea midfielder Havertz tests positive for Covid-19 | Goal.com

 As a result, the Germany international has entered self-isolation and was left out of Chelsea's team for their Champions League clash with Rennes on Wednesday.

-Havertz will also miss Chelsea's match against Sheffield United on Saturday while he also appears likely to miss Germany's upcoming trio of matches as well.
+Havertz will also miss Chelsea's match against Sheffield United on Saturday while he also appears likely to miss out on Germany's upcoming trio of matches as well.

+Havertz moved to the Blues from Bayer Leverkusen for an initial fee of £70 million ($104m) in the summer transfer window.

+Though he has managed four goals and three assists across his first 10 appearances for the Blues, Havertz has come in for some criticism over a percieved lack of influence in the final third.